 - 1. All utilities, including water, sanitary sewer and storm sewer, shall be stubbed out to the property line/edge of right-of-way at all locations that are planned for future tie-ins.
-Sanitary and Storm sewer shall include a manhole at the property line to demarcate the limits of Town maintenance versus private maintenance.
-Water main shall include a valve at the property line for the same purpose.
+Storm sewer shall include a manhole at the property line to demarcate the limits of Town maintenance versus private maintenance.
 Other reasonable stub-outs may be requested by the Town based on sound engineering judgment and knowledge of adjacent Development.
 Castle Rock Water's criteria manuals shall be adhered to for any conflicts in criteria with this section. - 2.
 Private utility companies shall install all facilities within a Schedule 40 PVC sleeve across all public streets to accommodate future repairs without street cuts.
 Sleeves shall be installed at a minimum depth of 36" to the top of the pipe from the top of the curb/pavement.
 A pull string and tracer wire shall be installed directly above the pipe.
 Sleeve location shall be determined on a case-by-case basis.
 The Town may require increased depths where street construction may interfere with utilities. - 3.
 For conduits, the sleeve must also terminate into a pull box at each end. - 4.
 All electric service shall be placed underground within the Town.
 If existing lighting is served by overhead electric service, it may continue to be served in that manner.

-Trees or shrubs shall not be planted within 10 feet of buried water, sanitary or stormwater utilities.
-Within the sight distance triangle at intersections or accesses.
+5. Trees or shrubs shall not be planted within 10 feet of buried water, sanitary or stormwater utilities.
 Trees or shrubs shall not be planted over other utilities and/or per the specifications of the utility company.